qawatake/obsidian-binary-file-manager-plugin/README.md

 2. Add a static file like `sample.pdf` to your vault.

 Then you will find a meta data file `INFO_sample_PDF.md` in the root directory.
-You can customize the templates for names and contents of metadata files.
+You can customize the new file location and the templates for names and contents of metadata files.

 ### Format syntax
 You can use the following syntax to format the names and contents of metadata files.